Free Online CBM Calculator

 A Revenue Ton is the billing unit for sea LCL shipments.
 One RT equals either 1 CBM (by volume) or 1,000 kg (by weight), whichever is greater.
 Shipping lines charge per RT, so if your cargo is 5 CBM and 3,000 kg, you pay for 5 RT (volume governs).

 For cargo up to approximately 25 CBM or 21,700 kg: a 20ft GP container.
 Up to 60 CBM or 27,400 kg: a 40ft GP.
 Up to 72 CBM or 27,600 kg: a 40ft HC (High Cube).
-If your cargo exceeds all three, you need LCL or multiple containers.
-Always leave 5–10% buffer for dunnage and blocking.
+Note that these are theoretical capacities — actual fill depends on cargo dimensions, stackability, and stowage.
+Always leave a 5–10% buffer and verify with your freight forwarder.